codenart/codenart.github.io/_posts/2-css/2017-08-24-css-10-pseudo-classes.md

 As you see that
 [Pseudo Classes](https://www.w3schools.com/css/css_pseudo_classes.asp "ext") are not really something new.
-We've actually got the idea about how they work since the first example.
+It's easy to get the idea about how they work.
 So, We're not going to make examples about every one of them.
-Just save the reference link for future use.
+Just save the reference link for future uses.
 Or you can quickly parse the link to pick out some and playing around with them.

 Next.
 Let's talk about Pseudo Elements.
 Ooops!
 I've not mentioned Pseudo Elements before.
 I'm sorry for this sudden plan. :D